ANSELME-TIC/weather-gui/README.md

 ### :arrow_forward: Steps to Run the project
 1. Go to the [weatherstack](https://weatherstack.com/) website and create a free account.
 With free account you have 250 requests/month
+2. Login in on your [weatherstack](https://weatherstack.com/) account and copy Your API Access Key.
-1. Clone the repository in your machine.
+3. Clone the repository in your machine.
+4. Open <b>weather-gui.py</b> file and paste your API Access Key in the constante variable <b>API_ACCESS_KEY</b>
 2. Open a terminal in the repository root folder.
 3. Install all the dependencies for the project from the requirements.txt file by using the command.
 ```bash